ponylang/pony-tutorial/expressions/exceptions.md

 end
 ```

-The value of a `with` expression is the value of the last expression in the block, or of the last expression in the `else` block, if there is one and an error occurred.
+The value of a `with` expression is the value of the last expression in the block, or of the last expression in the `else` block if there is one and an error occurred.

 ## Language constructs that can raise errors

 The only language construct that can raise an error, other than the error command or calling a partial method, is the `as` command.
-This converts the given value to the specified type, if it can be.
+This converts the given value to the specified type if it can be.
 If it can't then an error is raised.
 This means that the `as` command can only be used inside a try block or a partial method.

 ## Comparison to exceptions in other languages